twinklehandaa/MachineLearningAlgo/README.md

 * A random forest is a machine learning algorithm that combines the predictions of multiple decision trees to make more accurate predictions.

 ## 7. KNN
+* KNN classifies data points based on the classes of their k-nearest neighbors in the feature space.

 ## 8. Naives Bayes
 ## 9. K-means Clustering
 ## 10. Hierarchial Clustering